Youth Justice Services focuses on providing programs and services to help:

 Regional Youth Justice Services currently operate in the Goldfields, Mid-West Gascoyne, West Kimberley, East Kimberley and the Pilbara regions.

 Regional Youth Justice Services offer:

-- management of young people on community orders
+- supervision and support of young people on community orders

-- emergency short-stay accommodation for young people who have been given bail but have no-one to bail them and nowhere to go
+- a youth bail service that provides limited short-term supervised accommodation as a last resort to custody for young people who have been given bail but have no-one to bail them and nowhere to go

 - psychological support.